Best Things to Do and See in Metro Cebu

 Museo de Parian – Jesuit House of 1730

-Museo de Parian also known as Jesuit House Museum is one of the oldest houses in the Philippines.
-The fact that the Jesuit house was transformed several times over many centuries was evident after discovering a coin buried in the house, which was supposedly used during the age of the Ming dynasty.
+Museo de Parian, also known as Jesuit House Museum, is one of the oldest houses in the Philippines.
+The fact that the Jesuit house was transformed several times over many centuries was evident after discovering a coin buried in the place, which was supposedly used during the age of the Ming dynasty.
 Read more: Museo de Parian – Jesuit House of 1730 in Cebu

 Taboan Public Market